Nomad-Media/samples/nomad-samples/react/wc-player-react-sample/README.md

 `<wc-player></wc-player>`

 ## Configuration of `wc-player`
-You have to set the `vep-config` property of `<wc-player>` so that the player can be initialized.
+1. You have to set the `vep-config` property of `<wc-player>` so that the player can be initialized.
-Also you can have a reference to the component like this `ref={this.handleRef}` and then consume the player events in the `App.js`
+2. Also you can have a reference to the component like this `ref={this.handleRef}` and then consume the player events in the `App.js`
+3. In order to play/pause from external button controls you have to set the `force-start` and `force-pause` input properties of the wc-player.
+Then you have to bind the values to a button handler.
+There is a working example in App.js.
+You can also see in the example below how the two inputs are bound.

 There is a `playerEventsChanges` event thrown by the wc-player that has a certain type.
 Here is the current event type list: `sourceloaded`, `play`, `pause`, `playbackfinished` and `ended`.
 Note that `playbackfinished` is for bitmovin and `ended` is for videojs.
 These events are fired when the playback ends.
 You can refer to some example screenshots in the `screenshots` folder.